Bainter History, Family Crest & Coats of Arms

 Another 37 words (3 lines of text) are included under the topic Early Bainter Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bainter family to the New World and Oceana
+Migration of the Bainter family

 Early immigration records have shown some of the first Bainters to arrive on North American shores: Rowland Paynter, who came to Virginia in 1619; Edward Paynter, who came to Virginia in 1619; Thomas, Robert and William Paynter all settled in Virginia in 1643.